niieani/typescript-vs-flowtype/README.md

 ## Exact/Partial Object Types

-By default objects in flow are not strict, whereas in TypeScript they are always strict, unless set as partial.
+By default objects in Flow are not strict (exact), whereas in TypeScript they are always strict, unless set as partial.

 ### Flow